This is part 2 in a series of posts about our Chimborazo sea to summit adventure. See here for part 1 and part 3.

 With the bike ride and circumnavigation done, it was time for the climb.
 It felt like things were going to be fine.

-Don’t miss part 3 of this report, coming soon.
+Don’t miss part 3 of this report, the climb.